McMasterRS/lm_agile-development/github-agile.md

 Once a developer starts working on a task, they will create a branch with the desired changes.

 The task should be moved through the containers according to the following progression track:
-1. When the developer starts working on a task, they should move its card to the **In Progress** container.
+1. When a developer starts working on a task, they should move its card to the **In Progress** container.

 	![card-inprogress](assets/img/card-inprogress.png)

 2. When the developer is done working on a task, they should create a pull request:
 	1. Go to the **Pull Request** tab on their repository, clicking on **New pull request**.
 	2. Select the source branch